-A decorator’s secret weapon, mirrors are more than a practical object in which to check your own reflection; in the right hands, a beautiful mirror can be used to amplify light, add drama, create interesting reflections and frame views.
-Think beyond the bathroom and take a look at our top five design tips for using mirrors to transform your home.
+A decorator’s secret weapon, mirrors are more than a practical object in which to check your own reflection; when used correctly, a beautiful mirror can be used to amplify light, add drama, create interesting reflections and frame views.
+You may have fallen in love with a design first, and then found the perfect spot for it afterwards, but, if you’re working the other way round, and are looking for the perfect mirror to fill a particular space, this takes a little more consideration (and perhaps, a little more hesitation).
+Take a look at this mirror buying guide for design tips on using mirrors to transform your home.

-When it comes to choosing decorative art for your home, a mirror with an ornately carved frame can make as much of an impact as a painting.
-Mantlepieces are often a popular spot above which to hang a mirror but, in rooms lacking this feature, a large piece, such as the Sedgwick Mirror, is a great tool for dictating the centre of the room.
+When it comes to choosing wall art for your home, decorative mirrors with ornate frames or sculptural designs can make as much of an impact as paintings.
+Mantelpieces are often popular spots above which to hang or prop a mirror, but, in rooms lacking this feature, a larger mirror is a great tool for dictating the center of the room.

-Alternatively, experiment with using a grouping of smaller mirrors to breathe new life into a plain wall.
-Whether you choose uniformity – mirrors of the same shape, and with the same coloured frame – or curate an eclectic mix of designs and sizes, the outcome will make a shining statement.
+Alternatively, experiment with using a group of smaller-sized mirrors to add decorative touches to a plain wall.
+Whether you choose uniformity with styles of the same shape and frame color, or curate an eclectic mix of designs and sizes, such as contemporary silhouettes teamed with antique mirrors (or antique style), the outcome will make a shining statement.

-Another clever trick in darker areas of the home (think hallways) is to select a mirror that’s designed to mimic the shape of a traditional window frame, such as our trompe l'oeil Sash Window Wall Mirror or Ikkuna Mirror; effectively, you create the illusion of light spilling through a window pane.
+Thinking beyond the bathroom, another clever trick in darker areas of the home (such as entryways) is to select a mirror that’s designed to mimic the shape of a traditional window frame, which allows you to create the illusion of light spilling through a window.